FindawayWorld/professorx/README.md

 }
 ```

 Now that you have a LoginPresenter created, you can use it to login.
 The LoginActivity contains a
 method that will handle the user clicking the login button.
-This is where you will actually use your
+This is where you will actually see your
-presenter and you will call the login method, passing in the users credentials from the form.
+presenter in action and you will call the login method, passing in the users credentials from the form.

 ``` Java
 @OnClick(R.id.email_sign_in_button)